Juanjoarlandis/TFG_USECASES_VC/seguridad-social-web/README.md

    - Navigate to [https://localhost/](https://localhost/) or the appropriate front-end URL.
    - Log in or interact with the front-end features.
    - The system will now be aware of your credentials as stored in the wallet.
+   - We have prepared a demo video showing the user flows (https://youtu.be/GifFznLlS4c)

 ---